Marshalls–Gilberts raids

 The Marshalls–Gilberts raids were tactical airstrikes and naval artillery attacks by United States Navy aircraft carrier and other warship forces against Imperial Japanese Navy (IJN) garrisons in the Marshall and Gilbert Islands on 1 February 1942.
+It was the first of six American raids against Japanese-held territories conducted in the first half of 1942 as part of a strategy.

 Units and commanders

 The Japanese garrisons were under the overall command of Vice Admiral Shigeyoshi Inoue, commander of the 4th Fleet.
 Japanese aircraft in the islands belonged to the IJN's 24th Air Flotilla under Rear Admiral Eiji Gotō.
-The U.S. warship forces were under the overall command of Vice Admiral William Halsey, Jr.
+The U.S. warship forces were under the overall command of Vice Admiral William Halsey Jr.

 Raids

 The raids were carried out by two separate U.S. carrier task forces.
 Aircraft from Task Force 17 (TF 17), commanded by Rear Admiral Frank Jack Fletcher and centered on the carrier USS Yorktown, attacked Jaluit, Mili, and Makin (Butaritari) islands.
 The Yorktown aircraft inflicted moderate damage to the Japanese naval installations on the islands and destroyed three aircraft.
 Seven Yorktown aircraft were lost (4 TBD Devastators, 3 SBD Dauntlesses) as well as an SOC Seagull floatplane from USS Louisville, one of TF 17's cruisers.

 Aircraft from TF 8, commanded by Halsey and centered on the carrier USS Enterprise, struck Kwajalein, Wotje, and Taroa.
 At the same time, cruisers and destroyers bombarded Wotje and Taroa.
 The strikes inflicted light to moderate damage on the three islands' naval garrisons, sank three small warships and damaged several others, including the light cruiser Katori, and destroyed 15 Japanese aircraft.
 The heavy cruiser USS Chester was hit and slightly damaged by a Japanese aerial bomb, the Enterprise caught fire after a near miss by a bomb, and six Enterprise aircraft - five SBD Dauntless dive bombers and one F4F Wildcat fighter - were lost.
 Additionally, a float plane from USS Salt Lake City was damaged during recovery and was abandoned and sunk.
-TFs 8 and 17 retired from the area immediately upon completion of the raids.
+TF 8 and TF 17 retired from the area immediately upon completion of the raids.